chrieke/mkdocs-exclude-search/README.md

     - Third chapter: third.md
 ```

-This example would exclude from the search the second chapter and the `some-heading`
+This example would exclude the second chapter (but still include its
-header subsection of the third chapter.
+`another-heading` subsection) and exclude the `some-heading` subsection of the third chapter.

 ## See Also